SatsRouting/boltz-backend/README.md

 ### Conclusion

 All audit findings relevant to our operational scope (BTC on-chain, Lightning/LND, Liquid L-BTC) have been applied and verified through live testing.
-Findings tied to chains or configurations we do not run remain present in the codebase for upstream compatibility, but are inert here; they may be candidates for future removal to reduce attack surface, weighed against the cost of diverging from the upstream project.

 ## Resources